 The workplace mental health study took two years to complete with 63 companies and more than 2,160 employees participating, and with comparisons being made between 65 different management practices.
 In the study, researchers used a questionnaire with nearly 300 questions specific to the three workplace problem areas noted above.

-Some of the results might not be what you’d expect.
+Some of the results on improving workplace mental health might not be what you’d expect.

 Well-Matched Jobs and Skills